 About CBMC Supported Language Features

 CBMC supports the following ANSI-C language features.
-A more detailed description with examples is available in the manual.

 Supported Language Features Properties checked

-Basic Data Types All scalar data types
+Basic Data Types All standard scalar data types

 Integer Operators All integer operators, including division and bit-wise operators